JonnyBro/beatrun/README.md

 - [ ] Gamemodes menu

 ## Fixes and changes from previous version
-* Punching while crouching.
-* Tweaked safety roll, now you can roll under things.
-* Fixes to Gamemodes menu.
-* Removed unused code.
+* Removed unused anims and merged some together.
+* Added a module for Steam Presence.

 # All changes and fixes
 * Course saving works with compression and without.